hkellaway/Gloss/README.md

 We've created an extension on `Decoder` and written our own decode function, `decodeStringUppercase`.

 What's important to note is that the return type for `decodeStringUppercase` is the desired type -- in this case, `String?`.
-The value you're working with will be accessible via `json[key]` and will need to be cast to the desired type using `as?`.
+The value you're working with will be accessible via `json.valueForKeypath(_:)` and will need to be cast to the desired type using `as?`.
 Then, manipulation can be done - for example, uppercasing.
 The transformed value should be returned; in the case that the cast failed, `nil` should be returned.

 Though depicted here as being in the same file,  the `Decoder` extension is not required to be.
 Additionally, representing the custom decoding function as a member of `Decoder` is not required, but simply stays true to the semantics of Gloss.